 I think I want to elope!

 If eloping is for you, the Popup Elopement Package or Savannah Elopement Experience Ceremony Plus Photography packages offer the perfect elopement experiences, depending on how much photography you’d like.
-You can also use our optional concierge service where our Client Concierge, Shannon, can help you book other services for your wedding, detailed in our Planning Chart at the end of this post.
+The Savannah Elopement Experience also includes a Client Concierge service where we can help you book other services for your wedding, detailed in our Planning Chart at the end of this post.
+You can add this service on to the Popup Elopement Package.

 Here are some examples of how couples used one of our elopement packages this year.